§ 51.065 WATER DISTRIBUTION PLATTING FEE.

 (2) Areas zoned REC recreation, AG agricultural or CN conservation.

-(h) The value of contributions made by the fee payer toward the cost of expanding the potable water distribution system in order to serve the property to be platted or replatted shall be subtracted from water distribution platting fees otherwise due for the property.
-The value of the contribution shall be determined by the city engineer, based on information submitted by the fee payer and shall be in compliance with applicable law.
+contribution shall be determined by the city engineer, based on information submitted by the fee payer and shall be in compliance with applicable law.
 No credit will be given for contributions to the extent they exceed city requirements.
 Credit for contributions not claimed prior to payment of the water distribution platting fees shall be waived.

-(i) Water distribution platting fee revenues shall be deposited into an interest-bearing account and segregated from other funds of the city.
-The revenues collected and interest earned shall be used solely for expanding the potable water distribution system.
+(h) Water distribution platting fee revenues shall be deposited into an interest-bearing account and segregated from other funds of the city.
+The revenues collected and interest earned shall be used solely for expanding and sustaining the potable water distribution system.
 The location and size for this potable water distribution system expansion to be funded with the water distribution platting fee revenues shall be determined based upon the most current water distribution system master plan as approved by the city engineer.

-(l) A person harmed by an administrative decision of the city under this section may appeal the decision through the procedures provided in Administrative Appeals subchapter, §§ 30.040 et seq. of the Code of Ordinances, as that subchapter may be amended from time to time, except as modified below.
+(j) A person harmed by an administrative decision of the city under this section may appeal the decision through the procedures provided in Administrative Appeals subchapter, §§ 30.040 et seq. of the Code of Ordinances, as that subchapter may be amended from time to time, except as modified below.

 (2) The hearing examiner may amend, remand, or reverse the decision of the city only if clear error is found in: